 While both unsecured debt and secured debt involve borrowing money, there are some fundamental differences between these two types of financial obligations.
 Unsecured debt refers to debts that are not secured by collateral or anything else of value besides your promise to pay back the loan.
 Examples of unsecured debt include credit card debt, medical bills, and student loans.
 Secured debt, on the other hand, comes with some kind of physical asset as collateral for the loan in case you fail to pay back what you owe; this could be anything from a car or boat to your home mortgage loan.

 Debt Settlement programs focus on unsecured debts – those that are not tied to a physical asset such as a house, car or boat.
-In addition, some types of unsecured debt also do not qualify.
+But not all types of unsecured debt qualify for settlement.

 You can include the following types of debt in a New Era Debt Settlement Program: